schoen/unicast-extensions/rfcs/draft-gilmore-taht-240-v4uniext.md

 technologies are creating new demands, and internet-accessible servers will need to be dual stacked for a long time to come.

-In 2008 [@I.D.FULLER08], and 2010 [@I.D.WILSON10] first proposed that
+In 2008 [@I.D.FULLER08], and 2010 [@I.D.WILSON10] first proposed that the
-the 240/4 address space become usable - the first draft mandating no explicit use; the second, as "private" RFC1918-like addresses.
+240/4 address space become usable - the first draft mandating no explicit use; the second, as "private" RFC1918-like addresses.
+Neither of these drafts became Internet Standards, yet the network community generally implemented them in major operating systems anyway.
+Few people have noticed, since there was and still is no straightforward way to have such an IPv4 address block globally allocated for your network.

-It is now evident that despite the failure of either of these drafts to become Internet Standards, the network community followed the spirit of these draft recommendations to actually implement them in the 2008-2010 time-frame.

 Treating 240/4 as routable unicast is now a de facto standard, with support in all the major operating systems except Windows, and only a few edge cases left to fix.

-This memo requires implementer to make the changes necessary to receive, transmit, and forward packets that contain addresses in this block as if they were within any other unicast address block.
+This Internet-Draft proposes that all implementers should make the small changes required to receive, transmit, and forward packets that contain addresses in this block as if they were within any other unicast address block.

 It is envisioned that the utility of this block will grow over time.
 Some devices may never be able to use it as their IP implementations